 The Reference Currency is EUR.
 However, the Sub-Fund may potentially invest in instruments denominated in a different currency, with or without hedging the resulting exposure.
-The Sub-Fund may also make use of financial derivative instruments, such forwards, futures and options.
+The Sub-Fund may also make use of financial derivative instruments, such as forwards, futures and options.
 The use of financial derivative instruments is possible for hedging and for investment purposes.

-In principle, the Sub-Fund may also hold on a temporarily basis ancillary liquid assets up to 20 % of the Sub-Fund's net assets.
-The above-mentioned 20% limit can only be temporarily breached for a period of time strictly necessary when, because of exceptionally unfavourable market conditions, circumstances so require and where such breach is justified having regard to the interests of the investors.
+In principle, the Sub-Fund may also hold, on a temporary basis, ancillary liquid assets up to 20 % of the Sub-Fund's net assets.
+The 20% limit may temporarily be breached for a period of time strictly necessary if, because of exceptionally unfavourable market conditions, circumstances so require and where such breach is justified having regard to the interests of the investors.